jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 ### Used test systems

-- 39-bus system
+- 39-bus system  <br><br>

-- 2383-bus system
+- 2383-bus system  <br><br>

 <br>

 ### Results

-- On Table I, in 39-bus case, the rectangular formulation required fewer linear solves for different demand losses.
+- On Table I, in 39-bus case, the rectangular formulation required fewer linear solves for different demand losses.  <br><br>

-- On Table II, in 2383-bus case, there was no significant improvement for the rectangular formulation over the polar formulation, and the number of linear solves that resulted from both forms were almost identical.
+- On Table II, in 2383-bus case, there was no significant improvement for the rectangular formulation over the polar formulation, and the number of linear solves that resulted from both forms were almost identical.  <br><br>

 <figure align="center">
   <img src="https://jhyun0919.github.io/assets/img/2021-01-05-COSMIC/rect_polar_performance.png" width="600" />